Tower of Babel Progression, Gold, and Altar Guide

 Player-reported level 4 blessing exampleAround 7,000 gold for 10 upgradesCosts rise quickly.
 This is why midgame gold can feel tight.

-Stable late-game gold farm referenceFloor 15 Nightmare can be reported at 200k+ gold in strong runsTreat this as a late-game farming target, not an early expectation.
+Stable late-game gold farm referenceFloor 15 Nightmare has been reported at 200k+ gold in strong runsTreat this as a community farming reference, not a guaranteed current-version result.

 What Floor Should You Farm?